 I didn’t like the school I went to.
 I found it very oh, I don’t know, I think I sort of found it foolish.1 I resented all of the restrictions.
 I resented the restrictions that were specifically designed for girls, that the boys I knew were studying intellectually more challenging things than the girls, and I just felt very outraged with that.2 And I had already become very interested in science and particularly physics, and that was not because I was taught in a school, I was taught very little in school, but from the library, and I also had read Bertrand Russell’s Why I Am Not a Christian, which went through arguments for the existence of God and refuted them.
-And he was so good at — to me it was so conclusive that you know — even though I had never been a Christian, it worked on me too, it worked on a little Jewish girl.3 So, I was — and I just was kind of already hooked on, to me, what seemed like the most adventurous thing that I could possibly do, which would be to try to learn as much as I could, that just seemed to me like an adventure.
+And he was so good at — to me it was so conclusive that — even though I had never been a Christian, it worked on me too, it worked on a little Jewish girl.3 So, I was — and I just was kind of already hooked on, to me, what seemed like the most adventurous thing that I could possibly do, which would be to try to learn as much as I could, that just seemed to me like an adventure.
 And it was exciting and risk taking and defiant and all those things you want to be when you’re an adolescent.